jonathonflorek/sample-project/README.md

 # Current Security Holes

 - The default root password is `devtools`.
 The user should be warned quite obviously when their root password is insecure.
 Possibly by using PS1
-- Vscode serves over http.
-Any credentials entered over the CLI could be intercepted.
-VScode should either use https or be wrapped in a proxy that applies https.
-Seems like the proxy is the standard way.